-American Literature from Apologia is an impressive high school literature course that can be used in a group class, one-on-one, or for mostly independent study.
-Course components are a hefty, 844-page, hardcover textbook and its companion, 650-page Student Notebook.
-Parents or teachers will also need to access the free PDF answer key online.
+Apologia's American Literature, 2nd edition is an impressive high school literature course that can be used in a group class, one-on-one, or for mostly independent study.
+The course is based on the hefty, 774-page textbook (softcover, Kindle, or Apple book), and you will also need the free lesson plans, tests, and answer keys that are accessed through Apologia's Book Extras website.

 The textbook is so large because it contains background and instructional information as well as most of the course readings.
 Still, students will need to get access to other literary works that are not included either because of their length or copyright issues.
-They will need to obtain the lengthier works, The Adventures of Huckleberry Finn, The Great Gatsby, The Old Man and the Sea, To Kill a Mockingbird, and A Raisin in the Sun.
-In addition, they will need to access some twentieth century poems and short stories that are listed on page 15 of the Student Notebook.
+They will need to obtain the lengthier works: The Adventures of Huckleberry Finn, The Great Gatsby, The Old Man and the Sea, To Kill a Mockingbird, and A Raisin in the Sun.
+In addition, they will need to access some twentieth-century poems and short stories.

 The course is presented in five units: The Colonial Age, The Age of Reason and Revolution, The Romantic Age, the Age of Realism, and The Modern Age.
 A lengthy introduction to each unit provides literary, historical, philosophical, and religious background.
 These introductions, as well as other material throughout the course seem to support a Reformed Protestant point of view.
 This is especially true for the introduction to the first unit, enough so that other Christians, especially Catholics, might find it problematic.
 In spite of the heavy-handedness at the beginning of the course, I think it can work very well for Christians of all denominations.
 While I realize the introductions are important, Catholics and some others might just skip over some sections.
 The introductions become less of an issue as they move toward the present day where, clearly, non-Christian views are much more of a threat to a Christian worldview.